 This blog charts the progress of a new paradigm for performance – ‘Ecoscenography’.

-ecoscenography.com has been instigated by designer Tanja Beer – Academic Fellow in Performance Design & Sustainability at the University of Melbourne (Australia).
+ecoscenography.com has been instigated by designer Tanja Beer – Senior Lecturer in Design at the Queensland College of Art, Griffith University (Australia).
 Tanja’s bio can be found below.
 To find out more about her work, go to: www.tanjabeer.com.

 This site features posts that further define ecological design for performance (‘ecoscenography’) and showcases it’s contribution to theatre practice around the globe.
 An objective of this blog is that it becomes a hub for dialogue on ecoscenography and ecological thinking in performance.
 So sign-up and stay-tuned, and please don’t hesitate to get in touch!
 Or join the facebook group: https://www.facebook.com/groups/ecoscenography/